Kyle Nordrehaug, Partner

-Kyle was born in San Diego, California on October 21, 1972.
+Kyle was born in San Diego, California.
 He received his B.A. in History from the University of California at Berkeley in 1990 and then proceeded to the University of San Diego School of Law, earning his J.D. in 1999.
 He was admitted to the Bar in California in 1999.
 Kyle is a member of the State Bar of California as well as the American Bar Association.

 Work Related Expenses: Employees Don’t Need to Pay For The Company